hritubhagat/ORSRepository/README.md

 # ORS Application repository
-This repository is a small application call Online Result System for students
+This repository is a small application called Online Result System for students